green-coding-solutions/links-documents-resources/README.md

   + Handles GPU power in the same way TEADS does
   + Can handle AWS Lamda Service through custom formula that assumes linearity of memory and and vCPUs
   + Can estimate AWS Aurora
+  + Other cloud services from Amazon like DynamoDB it cannot handle
   + Estimates storage based on 2016 US Data center report.
 0.65 W / TB for HDD;  1.2 W/TB for SSD
   + Uses [replication factors for storage and database](https://docs.google.com/spreadsheets/d/1D7mIGKkdO1djPoMVmlXRmzA7_4tTiGZLYdVbfe85xQM/edit#gid=735227650)